 It also satisfied rich nations led by the United States who say it is time for fast-growing emerging economies to reign in fast-rising emissions.
 China is now the biggest greenhouse gas emitter ahead of the United States, the EU and India.

-Special Climate Change Envoy Todd Stern said that a joint U.S.-China deal last month to curb emissions had helped show new ways to bridge a standoff between rich and poor.
+U.S. Special Climate Change Envoy Todd Stern said that a joint U.S.-China deal last month to curb emissions had helped show new ways to bridge a standoff between rich and poor.
 “The announcement of a few weeks ago came in handy here,” he said.

 “This is a good document to pave the way to Paris,” EU Climate Action and Energy Commissioner Miguel Arias Canete told Reuters at the end of the talks about limiting more floods, desertification, heat waves and rising sea levels.